 The other exams you have to take are combinations of oral presentations and term papers of different length.
 You can find out about the length of your oral presentations and the term papers you are supposed to write in the catalogue of modules when checking on the respective module you are completing.

-Both the presentation and the term papers will be graded and your final grade for a module consists of both the mark for the oral presentation and the mark for the term paper.
+The presentation is a not graded prerequisite for the module exam and the term papers will be graded and your final grade.
 Oral presentations are given in class during the semester at a time indicated to you by your lecturer.
-Term papers have to be handed in at the end of the semester, i.e. in winter terms until March 31 and in summer terms until September 30.
+Term papers have to be handed in in winter terms until March 15 and in summer terms until September 15.